lebigot/realtime_annotate/README.rst

 - *Let's see if there is an annotation around that time…*
 - *Yeah, there is already one at 00:01:24, I have already handled that.*

-All of this is handled by the program through the display of annotations around the current timer.
+All of this is handled by the program through the scrolling display of annotations around the current timer.

-Annotations for *multiple events* can be stored in a single **JSON file** with a simple format.
+Annotations for *multiple events* are stored in a single **JSON file** with a simple format.
 This format has the advantage of being perennial.
 The collected annotations can also be conveniently *manipulated by external programs* (for manual editing, automatic analysis, etc.).

+..
+The optional feature is left at the end, as it is less immediately
+   important:

 The program optionally **automatically synchronizes the annotation timer** with an external player (music player, etc.).
 Thus, it can